Eugene Lyons: United States

-In the early 1940s and the Second Red Scare that followed World War II, Lyons was a frequent contributor to the popular press on anticommunist themes and criticized liberals whom he deemed inadequate in their denunciations of the Soviet regime.
+In the early 1940s and the Second Red Scare that followed World War II, Lyons was a frequent contributor to the popular press on anticommunist themes and criticized leftists whose he deemed inadequate in their refusal to denounce Stalinism.
 In The American Mercury, Lyons was critical of First Lady Eleanor Roosevelt for lending her prestige to a gathering of the American Youth Congress, a front joint organization bringing together Communist and Socialist student groups.
-In 1947, Lyons attacked former Vice President Henry A. Wallace as an appeaser of the Soviet dictatorship who refused to face up to the true nature of the regime.
+In 1947, Lyons attacked former Vice President Henry A. Wallace as a former appeaser of the Soviet police state, who still refused to face up to the truly genocidal nature of the regime.

-Writing for the American Legion in 1950, Lyons accepted the premise that American government agencies had been infiltrated by Soviet spies.
-He also lauded the work of the House Committee on Un-American Activities for its work investigating the activities of the CPUSA and exposing Communists in the government employ.
+Writing for the American Legion in 1950, Lyons, as a former Soviet spy himself, expressed support for allegations that the KGB and the GRU had recruited highly placed moles within the United States Federal Government.
+He also praised the work of the House Committee on Un-American Activities for investigating the covert operations of alleged spies recruited from within the CPUSA and for exposing other alleged Soviet spies in the Government's employ.

 Since 1951 Lyons was the chairman of the American Committee for the Liberation of the Peoples of Russia.

 In addition to his work as a freelance journalist, Lyons wrote biographies.
 He published a widely-read biography of former President Herbert Hoover in 1964.
 In 1966, he published a biography of his maternal first cousin David Sarnoff, the chairman of RCA and founder of NBC.

-Lyons returned to the topic of Soviet Communism in his final book, Workers' Paradise Lost, published in 1967.
+Lyons returned to the topic of why the Russian Revolution produced a genocidal police state rather than parliamentary democracy and the rule of law in his final book, Workers' Paradise Lost, published in 1967.